SpinachR/research_ideas/README.md

 2. Unsupervised Part-based Weighting Aggregation of Deep Convolutional Features for Image Retrieval
 3. ATTENTION-AWARE AGE-AGNOSTIC VISUAL PLACE RECOGNITION
 4. Deep Attentional Structured Representation Learning for Visual Recognition (Some regions provide more discriminative information)

+# Semi-supervised learning
+1. Consistency-based: FixMatch and ReMixMatch
+2. Graph-based (label propagation or use mean-teacher to obtain more reliable feature to construct graph):
+   a.
+Low-shot learning with large-scale diffusion
+   b.
+Transductive Semi-Supervised Deep Learning using Min-Max Features
+   c.
+Label propagation for deep semi-supervised learning
+   d.
+Smooth Neighbors on Teacher Graphs for Semi-supervised Learning

+# Noise label learning
+1. A Simple yet Effective Baseline for Robust Deep Learning with Noisy Labels Relation to semi-supervised learning: noise label will hurt training while unlabeled data will not Relation to deep kernel learning: Minimizing the predictive variance can be explained in the framework of posterior regularization, which lead to the solution to be of some specific form.
+Training samples are far from the decision boundaries and tend to cluster together.

+2. Bootstrap-hard:  a self-learning technique that use a convex combination of the given label and model prediction as the training target.
+3. Forward-correction:  a loss correction method based on the noise transition matrix Tˆ estimated by a pre-trained network
+4. Generalized Cross Entropy: noise-robust loss function
+5. Co-teaching: maintains two networks simultaneously, and cross-trains on instances screened by the “small loss” criteria.
+6. MentorNet: a meta-learning model that assigns different weights of training examples based on metalearned curriculum with clean validation dataset.
+7. Learning to Reweight: reweight the samples based on clean validation set.